somasam237/Svg-game/README.md

 # Svg-game
-i created a lillt game in html, js to practice my svg knowledge
+i created a lille game in html, js to practice my knowledge in svg